-Irrigation Water Measurement
+Irrigation Water Flow Measurement

-Delbert Schwab Extension Irrigation Specialist
+Saleh Taghvaeian Extension Irrigation Specialist

 Irrigation water management begins with knowing how much water is available for irrigation.
 Fact Sheet 1501, discusses water measurement units and useful factors for converting from one measurement unit to another.
-The purpose of this fact sheet is to discuss a few basic methods of water measurement.
+The purpose of this fact sheet is to discuss a few basic methods of water flow measurement.

-Methods of measuring irrigation water can be grouped into three basic categories-direct, velocity-area, and constricted flow.
+Methods of measuring irrigation flow rate can be grouped into three basic categories-direct, velocity-area, and constricted flow.
 Choice of method to use will be determined by the volume of water to be measured, the degree of accuracy desired, whether the installation is permanent or temporary, and the financial investment required.